Mark Penn: Public relations for the Israeli government

+Targeted Communications Global and Israeli government contracts

+According to public filings under the Foreign Agents Registration Act (FARA) reported by Responsible Statecraft, Targeted Communications Global—a public affairs firm and affiliate of Stagwell subsidiary Targeted Victory—was retained on a $9.9 million contract by the Israeli government (subcontracted via Havas) to manage digital media campaigns and public outreach across the United States.
+The contract, noted as one of the most lucrative active foreign lobbying operations in the U.S., involved purchasing approximately $2 million in advertisements on X and placements in outlets such as Breitbart News and The Daily Caller, as well as booking pro-Israel commentary across major television networks.
+The reporting noted that other Stagwell-owned agencies, including SKDK, had also engaged in digital messaging contracts for Israeli public diplomacy.
+Commenting on shifts in U.S. opinion, Penn, as Stagwell CEO, attributed declining support for Israel among younger Americans to widespread misinformation and a lack of familiarity with Israeli civil rights and governance.

+These public-diplomacy campaigns occurred alongside international condemnation regarding the conduct of the Israel–Hamas war.
+Major international human rights organizations, including Amnesty International and Human Rights Watch, as well as a United Nations special committee, published findings concluding that Israeli military operations, extensive civilian infrastructure destruction, and the blockade of humanitarian aid in Gaza met the legal criteria for genocide.
+The Israeli government has rejected the genocide characterization, arguing that its operations are defensive measures directed against Hamas following the October 7 attacks.

 Early life and education

 Penn was born in New York City and raised in Riverdale.
 His father, a Lithuanian immigrant, was a kosher poultry-plant owner, who died when Penn was 10 years old.
 He was raised by his mother Blanche, who worked as a schoolteacher.
 Both of his brothers credit Penn with keeping the family together after their father's death.
 Penn graduated from Horace Mann School in Riverdale in 1972.
 He conducted his first poll, which determined that the Horace Mann faculty was more liberal than was the country at large on the issue of civil rights, when he was 13, as well as polling classmates about sex and drugs.

 Penn entered Harvard University in 1972.
 According to his brother, Penn was initially rejected, but he was able to get Harvard's dean to reverse the decision after taking the train to Boston and arguing his case.
 At Harvard, Penn majored in political science and, as a city editor of the Harvard Crimson, wrote and reported 90 articles.
 His work for the paper included reporting and analysis on buying a stereo, the Cambridge City Council elections of 1975, the Harvard admission process, and the controversy over the proposed construction in Cambridge of the John F. Kennedy Library.
 With Doug Schoen, who he attended Horace Mann School with, Penn co-founded Penn & Schoen – now the global market research firm Penn, Schoen & Berland Associates – in their dorm room.
 He graduated from Harvard in 1976.